ValentinaPasqual/forgont/README.md

 - **Critical discourse representation** This contains the analysis performed by the scholar to reach a certain conclusion and some contextual information
   - Author of the claim
   - Documentary features on which the scholarly analysis is based on
-  - Criteria adopted by the scholar to perform the analysis
+  - Criteria adopted by the scholar to perform the analysis (e.g. Radio-carbon testing)
+  - Approach adopted by the scholar to perform the analysis (e.g. Scientific analysis)
-  - Evidence detected by the scholar to support that the document is a forgery
+  - Evidence detected by the scholar to support that the document is a forgery (e.g. Presence of subsequent interpolations)
   - Source of the claim
   - Other claims or Editions considered as being the background of the claim

 ![Authenticity assessment claim representation](grafoo/forgont-model.svg)